Saudi economic shake-up shows it is planning for cheap oil

 "We don't see any changes to Saudi Arabia's oil policy - in the context of oil production," said Amrita Sen, chief oil analyst at consultancy Energy Aspects.

-"The budget changes suggest they are expecting oil prices to stay low for some time and the reforms are a small step toward addressing that."
+"The budget changes suggest they are expecting oil prices to stay low for some time and the reforms are a small step towards addressing that."

 BELT-TIGHTENING